 - Citi: Citi stopped accepting HELOC applications on March 3, 2021.
 The bank has not yet resumed HELOC offerings and has also suspended fixed rate home equity loan applications.

 What to do if you’re in the process of applying for a HELOC

 If you’re in the process of applying for a HELOC right now, there’s nothing you need to urgently do.
 If you’ve submitted your application, you should continue through the process.
 Be sure to have all of your documents in place, just in case something does change the situation down the road.

 What to do if you already have a HELOC

 If you do have an existing home equity line of credit, one change that you have likely already seen is a drop in your HELOC interest rate.
 Most HELOCs have an interest rate that is tied to the prime interest rate.
-The prime rate has fallen several times over the past few months, which means that the amount of interest you’re charged on an existing HELOC balance has likely also dropped.
+The prime rate has fallen several times amid the pandemic, which means that the amount of interest you’re charged on an existing HELOC balance has likely also dropped.
 If you can, now may be a good time to make payments on your principal or convert to a fixed-rate HELOC if your lender allows it.